rmkane/spring-mvc-vs-webflux/acme-test-integration-reactive/README.md

 ## Overview

 The `ReactiveIntegrationTestSuite` base class provides utilities for making HTTP requests to WebFlux endpoints using the native reactive HTTP client (`WebClient`).
-This is the reactive equivalent of the `IntegrationTestSuite` in `acme-integration-test`.
+This is the reactive equivalent of the `IntegrationTestSuite` in `acme-test-integration-classic`.

 ## Key Features